qbalsdon/pico_rgb_keypad_hid/README.md

 1. Make colours one value instead of a tuple, convert when needed
 1. Modularise the code for the pimoroni keypad
+1. Use the PICO's LED to give a signal that something has happened, i.e. KEYDOWN, HOLD, LONG_HOLD.

 ## Display